San Francisco–Oakland Bay Bridge: Reconstruction of approaches

-The original western approach to (and exit from) the upper deck of the bridge was a long ramp to Fifth Street, branching to Harrison St for westward traffic off the bridge and Bryant St for eastward traffic entering.
-There was also an on-ramp to the upper deck on Rincon Hill from Fremont Street (which later became an off-ramp) and an off-ramp to First Street (later extended over First St to Fremont St).
-The lower deck ended at Essex and Harrison St; just southwest of there, the tracks of the bridge railway left the lower deck and curved northward into the elevated loop through the Transbay Terminal that was paved for buses after rail service ended.
+The original western approach to (and exit from) the upper deck of the bridge was a long ramp to Fifth Street, branching to Harrison Street for westward traffic off the bridge and Bryant Street for eastward traffic entering.
+There was also an on-ramp to the upper deck on Rincon Hill from Fremont Street (which later became an off-ramp) and an off-ramp to First Street (later extended over First Street to Fremont Street).
+The lower deck ended at Essex and Harrison Street; just southwest of there, the tracks of the bridge railway left the lower deck and curved northward into the elevated loop through the Transbay Terminal that was paved for buses after rail service ended.

 The eastern approach to the bridge included a causeway landing for the "incline" section, and the construction of three feeder highways, interlinked by an extensive interchange, which in later years became known as "The MacArthur Maze".
 A massive landfill was emplaced, extending along the north edge of the existing Key System rail mole to the existing bayshore, and continuing northward along the shore to the foot of Ashby Avenue in Berkeley.
 The fill was continued northward to the foot of University Avenue as a causeway which enclosed an artificial lagoon, subsequently developed by the WPA as "Aquatic Park".
 The three feeder highways were U.S. Highway 40 (Eastshore Highway) which led north through Berkeley, U.S. Highway 50 (38th Street, later MacArthur Blvd.) which led through Oakland, and State Route 17 which ran parallel to U.S. 50, along the Oakland Estuary and through the industrial and port sections of the city.

 The current approaches were constructed in the 1960s, as the original ones were not up to interstate highway standards and were designed mainly for local use.

-Yerba Buena Tunnel Reconstruction
+Yerba Buena Tunnel reconstruction

 As originally completed, the upper deck was reserved for automobile traffic, and carried six lanes, each 9 ft 8 in wide.
 The lower deck was further divided into three lanes of traffic for heavy trucks (each 10 ft 4 in wide), and the two railroad tracks on the south side (27 ft wide for both tracks).
 The initial design in 1932 called for the two rail tracks to flank a central truck deck on the lower level.
 After Key System trains stopped running over the bridge in 1958, bids were opened on October 11, 1960, to rebuild the tunnel.
 The rebuild consisted of multiple stages of work: